alfioparisi/alfioparisi/README.md

 #### critical CSS / JS

 * add the `async` attribute to the JS scripts (since they weren't modifying the page)
+* minify both CSS and JS
+* inline the critical CSS using gulp

 ### Part 2 : optimize fps